 The following statements are based on management's current expectations.
-These statements are forward-looking, and are made as of the date of this Form 10-Q. Actual results may differ materially due to a number of risks and uncertainties.
+These statements are forward-looking, and are made as of the date of the Form 10-Q filed November 8, 2001.
+Actual results may differ materially due to a number of risks and uncertainties.
 Itron undertakes no obligation to update publicly or revise any forward-looking statements.